adamshamsudeen/opencv-flask/README.md

-Flask app to create images with banners.
-Like the one found in facebook.
+Flask app can be used to create images with banners.
+Like the one Facebook uses on your images.